 The answer sometimes lies within us.
-To achieve one’s goal, one must reflect first in oneself.
-It also works wonders in finding a career, so that’s why students are lost because they are not yet fully aware of their capabilities as a person.
+To achieve one’s goal, one must reflect first on oneself.
+It also works wonders in finding a career; that’s why students are lost because they are not yet fully aware of their capabilities as individuals.
 “What can I do?” or “What am I good at?” with those questions, external influences will not affect your decisions quickly.
-Identifying such will also allow you to know what to develop further.
+Identifying that will also allow you to know what to develop further.

 It includes your abilities and other aptitudes that had developed through formal education and fundamental practices.
 Skills are either technical or soft skills.
 Technical skills include how you put into application the knowledge and theories you have learned.
 They are commonly bound to mathematical and scientific tasks.
 However, soft skills include proficiencies that are more personal and can help you to do technical skills more effectively.
-These are the skills that can stand you out with your co-workers, like excellent communication, problem-solving, outstanding leadership, and organization.
+These are the skills that can stand you out with your co-workers such as excellent communication, problem-solving, outstanding leadership skills, and organization.
 By identifying those skills, you can confirm the right careers for you.
 If you are aware of your aptitudes, you can optimize them for your further improvement.

-Are you aware of how you acted on past circumstances in your life, like in group activities and coping with stress while working with many projects?
-Well, it’s time to ask your buddies of how do you behave and treat situations.
-Perhaps you can somehow reflect honestly with yourself and tell your attitude with a straight face.
+Are you aware of how you acted on previous circumstances in your life such as in group activities and coping with stress while working with many projects?
+Well, it’s time to ask your buddies about how you behave and treat situations.
+Perhaps you can somehow reflect honestly on yourself and know your attitude.

-Attitude means how you view certain things in life and how to respond to it.
+Attitude means how you view certain things in life and how you respond to them.
 It is the tendency of how someone behaves in an environment and interacts with other people.
-The employers these days are not linear by considering only the educational background of their employees; they also observe their employees’ attitude if it will suit the occupation.
+The employers these days are not linear by considering only the educational background of their employees; they also observe their employees’ attitude to see if it will suit the occupation.
 The Mayo Clinic suggests that positive thinking and a right attitude help your psychological well being and help you cope better under stressful situations at work.
-Are you competent enough that you have complemented by your associates about how long your patience is?
-Then, attending to a challenging yet rewarding career is suited for you.
+Are you competent enough that you have been complimented by your associates about how long-lasting your patience is?
+Then, choosing a challenging yet rewarding career is suited for you.
 Beware that asynchronous relations of your attitude and your career might take a toll on you later on.
 Hence, you will not be able to endure both the working environment and schedule.

 Are you a realistic type?